Why Do Wisdom Teeth Need to Be Removed? Everything You Need to Know

 What Are Wisdom Teeth?

 Wisdom teeth, also called third molars, are the last set of teeth to emerge, usually between the ages of 17-25.
-They are located at the back of the mouth, and for most people, there isn’t enough space for them to come through properly.
+They are located at the back of the mouth, and for many people, there isn’t enough space for them to come through properly.

 Why Are Wisdom Teeth Removed?